RailcardsBusiness

 Thinking about taking the train from London to Sondrio?
 We’ve got you covered.

-It usually takes around 18 hours 9 minutes to travel the 583 miles (938 km) from London to Sondrio by train, although you can get there in as little as 13 hours 18 minutes on the fastest services.
-You’ll normally find around 16 trains per day running on this route.
+It usually takes around 17 hours 48 minutes to travel the 583 miles (938 km) from London to Sondrio by train, although you can get there in as little as 13 hours 19 minutes on the fastest services.
+You’ll normally find around 10 trains per day running on this route.
 You’ll need to make 2 changes along the way as there aren't any direct services on this line.
+Capable of speeds of up to 186 mph (300 km/h), high-speed Eurostar trains can take you to Sondrio in no time.
+Plus, you get to travel 246 feet below the sea through the Channel Tunnel as part of your trip – cool, right?

 Train tickets from London to Sondrio are usually cheaper when you book in advance compared to buying them on the day.
 Start a search in our Journey Planner to check out the latest prices.